tannaurus/nsm-nitro-enclave-utils/README.md

 # Overview
 `nsm-nitro-enclave-utils` is designed to make the lives of teams building with AWS Nitro Enclaves a bit easier.
 It's primary purpose is to support "bring your own PKI" as an option for attestation documents in development environments, allowing you to swap out the root of trust in clients that are verifying the attestation document's certificate chain.
-With the root of trust swapped, your enclave services can dynamically generate attestation documents outside a Nitro Enclave.
-Clients can have _their_ root of trust swapped to successfully perform attestation against the attestation documents signed by your certificate.
+With the root of trust swapped, your enclave services can dynamically generate self-signed attestation documents outside a Nitro Enclave, inside your local development environment.
+Clients can have _their_ root of trust swapped to successfully perform attestation against your self-signed attestation documents.

 Replacing the root of trust inherently destroys the security guarantees of AWS Nitro Enclaves: it is up to your team to ensure `nsm-nitro-enclave-utils` is not misconfigured outside a development environment.